Substance dependence: Behavioral programming

 Behavioral programming is considered critical in helping those with addictions achieve abstinence.
 From the applied behavior analysis literature and the behavioral psychology literature, several evidence based intervention programs have emerged: (1) behavioral marital therapy; (2) community reinforcement approach; (3) cue exposure therapy; and (4) contingency management strategies.
 In addition, the same author suggests that social skills training adjunctive to inpatient treatment of alcohol dependence is probably efficacious.
 Community reinforcement has both efficacy and effectiveness data.
 In addition, behavioral treatment such as community reinforcement and family training (CRAFT) have helped family members to get their loved ones into treatment.
 Motivational intervention has also shown to be an effective treatment for substance dependence.

 Alternative therapies

 Alternative therapies, such as acupuncture, are used by some practitioners to alleviate the symptoms of drug addiction.
 In 1997, the American Medical Association (AMA) adopted, as policy, the following statement after a report on a number of alternative therapies including acupuncture:

+In addition, new research surrounding the effects of psilocybin on smokers revealed that 80% of smokers quit for six months following the treatment, and 60% remained smoking free for 5 years following the treatment.